 The immersion hand blender is the tool I probably use the most.

-So investing in this tool is a starting place is you don’t have anything, and you want to get started.
+Investing in this tool is a good starting place if you don’t have any of these tools, and you want to get started.

 The mini/chopper grinder would be next to give yourself some extra power, and the larger food processor gives the grating, slicing, and large mixing abilities.

-My most frequent use is to use the hand blender right in a hot soup to puree it, or to make stewed greens.
-You can even puree sweet potatoes and turnips, which we did just the other day.
+My most frequent use for the immersion blender is to use the hand blender right in a hot soup pot to puree it, or to make stewed greens.
+You can even mash up sweet potatoes and turnips, which we did just the other day.

-The advantage is particularly with anything hot.
-It is difficult to puree hot things in a blender, plus there is the work of transferring it.
+The advantage is when blending anything hot.
+It is difficult (and dangerous) to puree hot things in a blender, plus there is the work of transferring it.
 So this is super handy.

 I love the whisk attachment when making whipped cream, and the new version of my Braun hand blender has a masher attachment.